dylan-turnbull/airflow-local/README.md

 ```

-NOTE: You can switch between the kubernetes and celery executors by updating the `values.yml` file.
+**NOTE**: You can switch between the kubernetes and celery executors by updating the `values.yml` file.

 ## Ok Now What?